Scans

 Scanning is the process of analysing a repository to detect various issues in it.
 A scan can be performed on a tag, branch or commit.
 When a branch is selected, latest available code on the branch will be scanned.
 A scan results in a snapshot.
 A snapshot is the representation of the state of a repository in a specific point in time.

-Number of scans you can perform is determined by your Embold license.
+Number of scans you can perform is determined by your BrowserStack Code Quality license.

 Scan a repository